Skip to content

 • Projects should be completed within 2-3 years post grant award.

-• There is no limitation on the number of proposals that may be submitted by each non-profit institution.
+• There is no limitation on the number of proposals that may be submitted by each non-profit institution (Applicant).
 There is no limit on applications from Applicants, but Project Teams are allowed to submit only one application per round.

-• A quarterly event will be organized whereby the data science fellows can communicate about their projects and network.
+• A yearly event will be organized whereby the data science fellows can communicate about their projects and network.

 Applicants must be a Massachusetts legally organized “not-for-profit” entity such as an academic/research institution, hospital engaged in research, business incubator or accelerator, or other not-for-profit entity that would be eligible for capital funding from the Commonwealth of Massachusetts.
 Institutions that are exclusively health care providers and/or requests for the purchase of equipment associated with standard healthcare delivery would not be eligible for capital funding.